andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditions.md

 ```

 # Questions
-- [ ] What is the purpose of conditionals in programming?
+- [ ] What is the purpose of Conditions in programming?
 - [ ] Explain `if` in your own words.
 - [ ] Explain `else` in your own words.
 - [ ] Explain `elif` in your own words.